dimitrije-dev/CodeHub/README.md

 You can plan your day, stay in focus blocks, track momentum, and keep reusable code close, without juggling multiple tools.

-## Why CodeHub 2.0 Is Better
+## Technical Improvements In This Release
-CodeHub 2.0 is a major polish and stability release focused on real daily usage.
+This release introduces a full frontend stabilization and architecture-level cleanup.

-- Upgraded dashboard experience with cleaner hierarchy and better visual clarity.
+- Refactored UI structure into a consistent design system with shared layout, spacing, and reusable component classes.
-- Modernized pages across login, tasks, snippets, focus, achievements, and profile.
+- Reworked key pages (`Dashboard`, `Tasks`, `Snippets`, `Pomodoro`, `Achievements`, `Profile`) to reduce inline styles and improve maintainability.
-- Improved UX consistency with a unified design system, spacing, and responsive behavior.
+- Integrated route-level lazy loading in the app router to reduce initial bundle pressure and improve startup behavior.
-- Better runtime stability with lint-clean frontend and production build validation.
+- Optimized syntax highlighting by switching to selective language registration instead of shipping heavier default parsing paths.
-- Faster loading strategy via route-level lazy loading and optimized snippet highlighting bundle.
+- Normalized auth state handling (`useSyncExternalStore` flow + storage synchronization) for more predictable login/logout behavior.
-- Cleaner auth behavior and more predictable state handling for login/logout flows.
+- Fixed linting and state management issues across the frontend and validated production build output.

-In short: fewer rough edges, clearer flow, and a product that feels ready for serious iteration.
+- Added project asset structure for branded docs visuals (`docs/assets`) and app identity consistency.

 ## Core Experience
 - **Dashboard Command Center**: quick overview of work, focus, progress, and momentum.